Ten Days Of Freundship 2023

 Welcome To Hanover For Ten Days Of Freundship

 We are thrilled to invite you to apply for an exciting opportunity to visit in Hanover, Bristol's twin city.
-Hanover is the birthplace of the King George I and has a rich history with many traces of British influence.
+Hanover is the birthplace of King George I and King George II and has a rich history with many traces of British influence.

-We are offering a stipend for students of German of the University of Bristol with a keen interest in History to stay in Hanover for ten days in September 2023.
+We are offering a scholarship programme for students of German at the University of Bristol with a keen interest in History to stay in Hanover for ten days in Summer 2023.
 This is a unique chance to immerse yourself in the German language and culture, while also gaining a deeper understanding of the historical connections between Britain and Hanover.

 In and around Hanover, there are many traces of the shared historical connection to be found.
 We invite you to a ten-day trip to Hanover.
-You will meet many new contacts who will give you a feeling for the traces of the British in Hanover.
-Among other things, you will visit the Landesmuseum and the Historisches Museum as well as the first newspaper publishing house, which was founded by the British Military Government in order to re-establish an independent press after the Second World War.
+You will meet many new contacts who will give you a feeling for the traces of the British in Hanover, for example the board members of Hannover Bristol Gesellschaft, whose aim it is to promote the twinning of the two cities Hanover and Bristol.
+Among other things, you will visit the Landesmuseum and the Historisches Museum as well as the first newspaper publishing house to be founded after the Second World War by the British Military Government in order to re-establish an independent press.
 You will visit the Leineschloss, where King George I was born and get to know the capital of the state of Lower Saxony which was founded by the British 76 years ago.
 Another excursion takes you to Marienburg Castle, the seat of the House of Hanover as well as other places of historical significance.

 Extras (not included)